Strike Group Limited Partnership

 Code of Business Conduct

 This Code of Business Conduct (“Code”) covers a wide range of business practices.
-It does not cover every issue that may arise, but it sets out basic principles to guide all employees of Strike Group Limited Partnership (“Strike”).
+It does not cover every issue that may arise, but it sets out basic principles to guide all employees of Strike Group Limited Partnership and its affiliates and subsidiaries (“Strike”).
 All of our employees must conduct themselves professionally, properly and in accordance with the highest standards of moral and ethical behaviour as set out in this Code.
 Strike employees must avoid even the appearance of improper behavior at all times.
 The Code should also be provided to and followed by Strike's agents and representatives.
 In addition, Strike policies apply to all Strike operations.
 It is your obligation to know and follow those policies that apply to your work.

 If any applicable law conflicts with a policy in this Code, you must comply with the law to the extent it differs from this Code.
 Alternatively, if a local custom or policy conflicts with this Code, you must comply with the Code.
 If you have any questions about these conflicts, you should ask your supervisor how to handle the situation.
 Employees are responsible for understanding the legal and policy requirements that apply to their jobs and reporting any suspected violations of law, this Code, or Strike policy to the Executive Vice President & Chief Financial Officer ("CFO"), Senior Vice President & Chief Operating Officer (“COO”) or the Chief Executive Officer (“CEO”).